-Check one: Living Wage Ordinance does not apply (check all that apply) Not a covered service Contract does not exceed \$100,000 Not a for-profit individual, business entity, corporation, partnership, limited liability company, joint venture, or similar business, who or which employees 50 or more persons, but not including employees of any subsidiaries, affiliates or parent businesses.
+Check one: C Wage Ordinance does not apply all that apply) Not a covered service Contract does not exceed \$100,000 Not a for-profit individual, business entity, corporation, partnership, limited liability company, joint venture, or similar business, who or which employees 50 or more persons, but not including employees of any subsidiaries, affiliates or parent businesses.
 Located within the City of Gainesville enterprise zone.
-Living Wage Ordinance applies and the completed Certification of Compliance with Living Wage is included with this bid.

-NOTE: If Contractor has stated Living Wage Ordinance does not apply and it is later determined Living Wage Ordinance does apply, Contractor will be required to comply with the provision of the City of Gainesville's living wage requirements, as applicable, without any adjustment to the bid price.
+Wage Ordinance applies and the completed Certification of Compliance with ng Wage is included with this bid. determ the pro ined Li vision ontractor has stated Living Wage Ordinance does not apply and it is later ving Wage Ordinance does apply, Contractor will be required to comply with of the City of Gainesville's living wage requirements, as applicable, without to the bid price.